 Prairie Rattlesnake

 True to its name, the prairie rattlesnake makes its home in the grasslands of western Iowa, particularly along the Missouri River.
 Here, it can catch plenty of its preferred prey of rabbits, prairie dogs, and other small mammals.
-They can reach an age of 20 years and live for 3 or 4 years, though some have been known to reach age 5.
+They can reach the age of 20 years in captivity and live for three or four years, though some have been known to reach five years.
 Some distinguishing features are brown spots across its body and two lines on each side of its head.
 They also come in a variety of colors, including green, brown, and tan.
+They often grow to be three feet or longer, with the biggest ever recorded being 4.97 feet long.

 Copperhead